VenalityXT/Active-Directory-and-DNS-Server-Deployment/README.md

 ### Step 12: Create an Organizational Unit (OU) and User

 In **Active Directory Users and Computers (ADUC)**:
 1. Right-click your domain → **New → Organizational Unit** → Name it `IT_Department`.
-2. Inside the new OU, right-click → **New → User**.
+2. Inside the newly created OU, right-click → **New → User**.
    - First Name: John
    - Last Name: Doe
    - User logon name: jdoe
-3. Set a password and uncheck **“User must change password at next logon.”**
+3. Set a password and feel free to modify additional options as needed.

-This demonstrates creating and managing Active Directory objects like users and organizational units within a domain.
+This process demonstrates how to create **organizational units (OUs)** and **user accounts** in Active Directory.
+These are essential for organizing and managing resources and users in your domain environment.

 <img width="570" height="528" alt="image" src="https://github.com/user-attachments/assets/aadd6db3-7601-4a55-9cda-5d3f50b6db6b" />

+In this image, you can see the **Active Directory Users and Computers** (ADUC) interface, where we begin by creating a new **Organizational Unit (OU)**.
+This OU helps keep users organized into a specific department or category, making it easier to manage permissions and resources.

 <img width="570" height="528" alt="image" src="https://github.com/user-attachments/assets/f4e52eb6-68d8-44ae-a27b-7e8cac60eb0f" />

+Next, after the **OU** is created, we proceed by adding a **new user** within the OU.
+Here, you can see the user creation form with **John Doe**'s details entered.
+Setting up user accounts is essential for granting access to resources and managing permissions.

 <img width="571" height="529" alt="image" src="https://github.com/user-attachments/assets/2e1f49cf-f964-4ae5-8c3b-3d9619afa12a" />

+This final image shows the **completed user account** for John Doe, now successfully added to the **IT_Department OU**.
+Managing users within OUs allows for easier administration, especially as the network grows.

 ---